lists

 the test passes

-• it does not tell me if the method returned the same value I gave, so I change the list
+• maybe the method returned the same value I gave, I change the list to find out

 the terminal shows ValueError